hanna-rocks/Learning-Materials/ML_NLP_cF_Lunch_and_Learn/README.md

 [Link to meeting recording (restricted access)]()

-In addition to the slides, check out the attached [Python notebook](02-20-20_ML_NLP_Examples.ipynb) or [Jupyter slides](02-20-20_ML_NLP_Examples.slides.html) for fun examples!
+In addition to the slides, check out the attached [Python notebook](02-20-20_ML_NLP_Examples.ipynb) or <a href="02-20-20_ML_NLP_Examples.slides.html" download>Jupyter slides</a> for fun examples!
 Viewing the notebook will allow you to see the speaker notes as well.